webvirtcloud/webvirtcloud/README.md

 We have two components: the **controller** and the **compute**.
 The controller is the web interface that allows you to manage your virtual machines.
 The [compute](https://github.com/webvirtcloud/webvirtcompute) is the hypervisor that runs the virtual machines.

+## Recommended setup ##

+We recommend running the controller and the compute on separate servers.
+The controller can be installed on a server or even your laptop or PC.
+The compute should be installed on a server with virtualization support (e.g. KVM).

 ## Multi region support ##

 WebVirtCloud supports multi-region.
 You can have multiple compute nodes in different regions and manage them from the same controller.